thephysicist12343/thephysicist12343.github.io/locust.md

 Climatic data in the long-term model is taken for different Socioeconomic Pathways (SSP) scenarios, which represent different possible carbon emission scenarios.
 LocustTrack also pioneers the use of marine-data layers from Bio-ORACLE and predicted Dipole Mode Index (DMI) values depicting the state of the IOD from the National Aeronautics and Space Administration (NASA) .

-An environmental justice index was created by comparing the number of swarm occurrences to control operations (as recorded by the FAO).
+An environmental conditions index was created by comparing the number of swarm occurrences to control operations (as recorded by the FAO).
 This was then plotted on the Quantum Geographic Information System (QGIS), allowing for the identification of areas underserved by locust control efforts.

 The SDM achieved an AUC of 0.983, while the weather-model, presented as a monthly-risk dashboard for farmers till 2099, had an accuracy of 97.4%.